Supermagnum/SuperKoch/README.md

 Realistic mode example: Adds signal fading,static and white noise to imitate more "realistic conditions", as Hannes Matuschek Kochmorse has it.
 It is available at: https://github.com/hmatuschek/kochmorse .
 Kochmorse does have a CW detector, but it can't be used to input characters during learning how to receive Morse and it seems not to support winkeyer interfaces.
 Morse alphabets that should be used : Primarly International, but the possibility to add regional extras like the Norwegian Æ Ø and Å.
 Those extras should be possible to add to the characters learned with a option in settings.

+Support multiple users on the same software instance, a database will be needed.

 Compatibility with pipewire:
 https://pipewire.org/